-As machine learning is starting to be adopted as a tool in healthcare applications, the industry is slowly pushing the boundaries on what it can do.
+As machine learning and data science are starting to be adopted as a tool in healthcare applications, the industry is slowly pushing the boundaries on what it can do.
 Its primary function will most likely involve data analysis based on the fact that each patient generates large volumes of health data such as X-ray results, vaccinations, blood samples, vital signs, DNA sequences, current medications, other past medical history, and much more.

 Using Machine Learning to Detect and Diagnose Breast Cancer

 One application of machine learning in a healthcare context is digital diagnosis.
 ML can detect patterns of certain diseases within patient electronic healthcare records and inform clinicians of any anomalies.
-In this sense, the artificial intelligence technique can be compared to a second pair of eyes that can evaluate patient health based on knowledge extracted from big data sets by summarizing millions of observations of diseases that a patient could possibly have.
-To illustrate just how useful machine learning can be as a medical diagnosis tool, I examined its use in breast cancer detection using a publicly available Breast Cancer Wisconsin (Diagnostic) Data Set.
+In this sense, the artificial intelligence technique can be compared to a second pair of eyes that can evaluate patient health based on the knowledge extracted from big data sets by summarizing millions of observations of diseases that a patient could possibly have.
+To illustrate just how useful machine learning as a medical diagnosis tool can be, I examined its use in breast cancer detection using a publicly available Breast Cancer Wisconsin (Diagnostic) Data Set.

 This data set consists of several instances of tumors.
 Tumors can either be benign (non-cancerous) or malignant (cancerous).
 Benign tumors grow locally and do not spread.
 As a result, they are not considered cancerous.
 However, they can still pose a danger, especially if they press against vital organs like the brain.
 Malignant tumors, in contrast, have the ability to spread and invade other tissues.
 This process, known as metastasis, is a key feature of cancer.
 There are many different types of malignancy-based tumors as well as locations that this type of cancer tumor can originate, as described in the data set specification.